ECHO-LONDON/.github/profile/README.md

 1. Badges (reference: Reddit contribution badges)
 2. Mural Board (reference: BAYC bathroom wall)
 3. Avatar customisations (eg. hats, sunglasses, etc)

+## Challenge - Most promising AI x Web3 Build Using Filecoin

+Utilising Filecoin, our project leverages the localnet Filecoin Virtual Machine (FVM) for smart contracts, to enhance data proofing processes.
+Our solution leverages Filecoin for secure "Customer preference" storage and in the future complete customer profile, employing cryptographic practices for data allows for security for sensitive data related to users.
+As a result, Filecoin allows for the storing of a pre-processed customer dataset ready to be utilised on a machine learning model to identify profile similarities for our "community tab".
+This approach not only ensures privacy and security but also enables personalised user experiences.
+All this is based on data users provide us about their views on certain content allowing us to build a clustering model from the data we store on Filecoin.

+The pre-processing system before upload is yet to be decided due to not having all parameters we want to store yet.
+However, when storing the data onto the blockchain we leverage Lighthouse as a median to easily instruct the FVM on the files and to extract relevant information and parameters required.
+In the future, have the process fully streamlined and secured in all stages via encryption and without utilising a "middle-man" like lighthouse.
+The tracking of file progress and publishing in this case was all done through "boost" the local host.
+Once published, if deals are established, Lassie Fetch mechanism was used to retrieve files but a very specific variation that considers peer-to-peer networks due to being on localnet.

+Our project illustrates a comprehensive understanding of Filecoin, addressing real-world challenges with innovative solutions.
+Our social media aggregator filters content to deliver relevance, enhancing user interaction and feedback processes, with data securely stored on Filecoin.
+Our team's expertise, coupled with a clear business model, positions us for impactful execution, demonstrating our project's potential through a concise and compelling pitch.

 Badges can be earned through active and meaningful engagement with the community (eg. join/host community online events such as Friday Poetry Night on live voice channel - referencing Discord events).
 Bades (+$ECHO) unlocks access to community mural board, where users can add pixels to co-create an art-work which will be saved as an NFT (Doesn't have to be an art-work.
 If, say, the community loves aesthetic quotes and poetry etc, this collective piece can even be a communal poetry collection)